 Visually compare clustering algorithm results

-Use cluster gating in concert with colored overlay dot plots and viSNE to create a figure that show the results of viSNE and a different clustering algorithm at the same time.
-This is a way of comparing the results of any given clustering algorithm with those of viSNE:
+Use cluster gating in concert with colored overlay dot plots and viSNE to create a figure that show the results of viSNE and the results of a clustering algorithm at the same time.
+This is a way of visualizing the results of any clustering algorithm or multiple clustering algorithms on a viSNE map: